 - cabbage slaw

-Week 2 vibe: โTakeout at home.โ
+Week 2 vibe: “Takeout at home.”

 - pasta or rice